 What is VOCAL doing in regards to feral cats?

 As a nonprofit animal welfare organization in Marion County, we are a major supporter of trap-neuter-return.
 We believe that if our community can keep the quantity of cats under control in these colonies through sterilization, we believe that they can live happy and complete lives in the wild.
 All cats that are fixed through TNR programs are ear-tipped and released back into their colony.
 We currently have a TNR program at VOCAL that is part of our community outreach initiatives.
 Our volunteers trap community cats weekly and take them in for surgery and then release them back to their colonies.
 Our program is quickly growing and we are excited to finally be offering full service Trap Neuter Return services to residents in our community.

 How can you help feral cats?

 So what can you do to help our feral cat efforts?
 Do you see stray cats running around your neighborhood?
 If they are friendly, but you think may have been abandoned, you can take them to a local shelter or vet and have them scanned for a microchip and checked for a spay/neuter.

 If you find a litter of newborn kittens – don’t move them!
 More than likely, their mother is out finding food and will return to her babies shortly.
 Try to keep an eye out for their mother, and if you can catch the whole family, contact VOCAL.
 We will do our best to provide you with community contacts, find a foster family, and/or spay the mother cat when she is finished nursing.

-If you have a feral cat colony in or around your area and are feeding these cats but need help with spaying and neutering them, please call us.
-We are trying to lower the feral cat population so fewer cats end up in shelters or abandoned and homeless.
+If you have a feral cat colony in or around your area and are feeding these cats, but need help with spaying and neutering them, please submit a TNR Assistance Application by clicking here.
+To get more information on our program, call us at (352)-289-0800 or send an email to email@example.com.
+We are trying to control the feral cat population so fewer cats are born into homeless.